 MUSKIE: Muskie can be found in a few spots throughout the system.
 They are hard to catch though.
 Throwing large bulldogs works well.
 If you are interested in fairly easy muskie fishing, it is best to try one of our “Muskie Only” lakes.

 Remember, Muskie season doesn’t open until the third Saturday in June.

 TROUT: Trout is available by portage into Big Canon Lake.
 We use another camps boats and motors, so there is a fee.

 LIMITS & RULES

 The limits vary with the type of license purchased.
-When you check-in we will let you up with the information.
+When you arrive at North Star Lodge, check in at the office for important information about fishing during your stay.
 There are rules posted in the fish house to be aware of.
 We make every attempt to keep you informed, so there are no mishaps.

 We hope we have provided you with useful information.
 Check out our website at www.northstarlodge.com.
 If you have any further questions or concerns, please feel free contact us at anytime.

 Copyright 2023 North Star Camps, All Rights Reserved